tembo-io/website/blog/2023-08-31-tuning-autovacuum/index.md

 ![naptime](naptime.png "naptime")

-Allowing the autovacuumer to run more frequently significantly reduced our average latency.
+Allowing the autovacuumer to run more frequently reduced our average latency and increase TPS.
 However, we’re still seeing a noticeable sawtooth pattern and high standard deviation of latency.
 Let’s completely disable the cost limitations to the vacuum process, let it have as much compute as it needs.

 ```sql
 ALTER SYSTEM SET autovacuum_vacuum_cost_delay = '0';